poikilotherm/brb4bbb/README.md

 you are doing to yourself, your environment, your computer or whatever.

 I know what I'm doing.
 If you don't, stop reading here and go away.
 This is not for you.
 You have been warned.
-Soldering irons are hot at its head.
+Soldering iron is hot at its head.

 ## How does this work